To-Fujita/Voice_Converter_with_VOICEVOX/README.md

 (b) Download & unzip the file.
 Please download following file and put the unzipped folder under the system path passed.
-- Voice Converter: Please download from above "Code".
+- Voice_Converter_with_VOICEVOX: Please download from above "Code".

 (c) Install some libraries to your Python
 Please install following libraries to your Python system.